micolous/geojsontools/README.md

 This tool can transform routes (using `routes.txt`, `shapes.txt` and `trips.txt`) into a collection of LineStrings, and transform stops (using `stops.txt`) into a collection of Points.

-For routes, in the case that multiple shapes exist for the same route, this tool will select the shape with the most points.
-This particularly applies to services which start or finish prematurely -- the longer route will always be shown instead.
+For routes, in the case that multiple shapes exist for the same route, this tool will select the shape that has the most references in `trips.txt`.
+This can mean that a more-frequent shortened route with the same route number as a longer route can sometimes display instead of the longer route.
+This was selected as sometimes geometries are broken for routes with more points.

+The `shape_id` and number of references it had is included as properties in the output GeoJSON geometries (as `shape_id` and `shape_refs` to aid debugging bad source data.

 Google [has a list of transit authorities that provide GTFS data](https://code.google.com/p/googletransitdatafeed/wiki/PublicFeeds).
 Most authorities provide this freely to anyone without registration, while others require registration and a license agreement be signed and returned to them.